 What is the difference between whitening your teeth at home with a product you buy online and whitening your teeth at a shopping mall or salon with an identical product bought there?
 The person who sold you the product at the mall or salon can be charged with a felony and sentenced to up to five years in prison.

 Teeth-whitening services are popular and increasingly available at spas, salons and shopping malls.
-In 2008, Lisa Martinez opened Connecticut White Smile in the Crystal Mall in Waterford, Conn., where she sold an over-the-counter whitening product and provided a clean, comfortable place for customers to apply the product to their own teeth, just as they would at home.
-But a recent ruling by the Connecticut Dental Commission has made it a crime punishable by up to five years in jail for anyone but a licensed dentist to offer the type of teeth-whitening services Lisa offered.
-Unwilling to risk thousands of dollars in fines and years in prison, Lisa shut down her profitable business.
+Sensational Smiles LLC (d/b/a Smile Bright), founded by Connecticut entrepreneurs Tasos Kariofyllis and Steve Barraco is a typical example.
+Operating in shopping malls and salons, Smile Bright sold an over-the-counter whitening product and provided a clean, comfortable place for customers to apply the product to their own teeth, just as they would at home.
+But a recent ruling by the Connecticut Dental Commission has made it a crime punishable by up to five years in jail for anyone but a licensed dentist to offer the type of teeth-whitening services Smile Bright offered.
+Unwilling to risk thousands of dollars in fines and years in prison, Tasos and Steve shut down their profitable business.

 There is no health or safety reason to make it illegal for anyone other than a dentist to offer teeth-whitening services.
 In fact, teeth-whitening products are regulated by the FDA as cosmetics, which means anyone—even a child—can purchase them and apply them to their own teeth without a prescription and without supervision or instruction.